Our Goal: $118,000

 Set the stage for important intercultural dialogue and exchange between Yanomami society and the rest of the world.

-By partnering with us to provide the Yanomami with advanced zero-emissions technology powered by renewable solar energy, we become both stewards and allies of the Amazon.
+Our goal is to use the best innovative technology to support Yanomami programs.
+With advanced zero-emissions technology powered by renewable solar energy, we become stewards and allies of the Amazon.
 Our work will:

 Decrease dependency on gasoline and other fossil fuels.